lightning/bolts/07-routing-gossip.md

     - SHOULD insinuate their self-signed origins.
   - SHOULD ignore Tor v2 onion services.
   - if more than one `type 5` address is announced:
     - SHOULD ignore the additional data.
     - MUST not forward the `node_announcement`.
+  - if more than one `type 6` address is announced:
+    - SHOULD ignore the additional data.
+    - MUST not forward the `node_announcement`.